 4. Decrease stimulants.
 Give up caffeine and sugar for a while and all processed foods.
 Also consider giving up alcohol if you drink at night as it is a stimulant and will add to the problem.
 Even though a glass of wine can help you to drop off to sleep, if you are suffering from insomnia you are more than likely going to wake up again an hour or so later.
 So leave the wine aside for now or reduce to one night a week.

 5. Start a relaxing night time ritual.
 Listen to relaxing music, light candles, take a bath, read a good story.
 Of course it’s o.k to watch a little t.v. however do it consciously.
 Turn the t.v. off a good while before going to bed.
 Be careful of your choice of pre-sleep programs as some can stimulate the mind and release hormones that can knock the body out of balance again.
-Such as a program that creates a sense of anxiety and fear.
-This will release adrenaline and/or cortisol into the system which can keep the mind alert and awake.
-Some t.v programs can cause more stress & negative thinking than you may be aware of.
+Such as programmes that stimulate tension, anxiety and fear.
+These types of t.v drama’s will release adrenaline and/or cortisol into the system which can keep the mind alert and awake.
+Some t.v programs can cause more stress & negative thinking than you may be aware of, so please be mindful of what you are watching or listening to.
 Most definitely do not watch the news late at night.
 In fact the less news you watch or listen to the better for your entire being.

 6. Vitamin B Deficiency.
 The B complex vitamins play a role in sleep patterns and mood.
 This is especially important thing for vegetarians to watch out for, mostly B 12.
 Taking a good B Complex supplement could change your sleep patterns forever!
 You could also consider taking a melatonin supplement.
 Melatonin is a sleep related hormone.